 2. Get the Office Space Ready

 Heat and stress is not a good combination, so prepare your office with new 3 ton AC units.
 Your employees will definitely look forward to walking into a clean, cool office for the start of work.
+You could also rearrange the workplace and improve navigation for optimal and safe COVID-19 prevention with a handy indoor mapping tool by MappedIn.

 3. Be Flexible